Primordial magnetogenesis in loop quantum cosmology: Analysis of magnetogenesis in LQC

 \subsection{Origin of scale dependence}

 The origin of the scale dependence of the vector potential can be understood by studying Eqn. (\ref{eqn:Ak}).
 From this equation, we can see that, when $k^2 >> f''/f$ the modes are simply oscillatory and when $k^2 << f''/f$, the modes evolve as ${\cal A}_k\, \propto\, f$.
-Thus, the evolution of the Fourier mode of the vector potential can be understood by comparing the term $\sqrt{|f''/f|}$ with the wavenumber of perturbations.
+Thus, the evolution of the Fourier mode of the vector potential can be understood by comparing the term $\sqrt{|f''/f|}$ with the wave number of perturbations.
 We plot $\sqrt{|f''/f|}$ as a function of time, for both potentials of scalar fields in figure \ref{fig:fppbyf}.
-We have also plotted comoving wavenumbers, as horizontal dashed and dotted lines, for comparison.
+We have also plotted comoving wave numbers, as horizontal dashed and dotted lines, for comparison.
 Here, $k_b$ is a scale set by the peak of the function $\sqrt{|f''/f|}$ at the bounce.
 Note that $k_b \approx k_{LQC}$ for the coupling function we have chosen.
 If we impose Minkowski initial conditions at the bounce, we can see from the plot that modes $k \lesssim k_b$ are excited during the bounce and hence are not in the Minkowski vacuum at the onset of inflation.
 Whereas, modes $k >> k_b$ are not excited during the bounce and hence remain in the Minkowski vacuum at the onset of inflation.
 Thus, the behavior of modes with $k >> k_b$ will be similar to the behavior of these modes in slow-roll inflation.
-For the coupling function Eqn. (\ref{eqn:fa}), with $n=2$, we expect nearly scale-invariant magnetic power spectra for modes $k>>k_b$ and scale-dependent behaviour for smaller wavenumbers.
+For the coupling function Eqn. (\ref{eqn:fa}), with $n=2$, we expect nearly scale-invariant magnetic power spectra for modes $k>>k_b$ and scale-dependent behaviour for smaller wave numbers.
 From figure \ref{fig:PBPE} we see that the magnetic spectrum of modes $k>>k_b\simeq k_\star/3$ is nearly scale-invariant, whereas intermediate modes with $k_I\lesssim k < k_b$ behave on average as $k^{-2}$.
-Here, $k_I$ is the wavenumber which becomes smaller than $\sqrt{|f''/f|}$, {\it i.e.}, becomes `super-horizon', just before the onset of inflation.
-Power spectra briefly behave as $1/k$ for wavenumbers around $k_b$, {\it i.e.}, as the behaviour transitions from nearly scale invariant to a $k^{-2}$ behaviour.
-Wavenumbers with $k<<k_I$ satisfy the condition $k^2<<f''/f$ throughout its evolution and hence for these modes, ${\cal A}_k\, \propto\, f$.
+Here, $k_I$ is the wave number which becomes smaller than $\sqrt{|f''/f|}$, {\it i.e.}, becomes superhorizon, just before the onset of inflation.
+Power spectra briefly behave as $1/k$ for wave numbers around $k_b$, {\it i.e.}, as the behaviour transitions from nearly scale invariant to a $k^{-2}$ behaviour. wave numbers with $k<<k_I$ satisfy the condition $k^2<<f''/f$ throughout its evolution and hence for these modes, ${\cal A}_k\, \propto\, f$.
 Thus, for $k<<k_I$, we see from Eqn. (\ref{eqn:PB}) that, for $n\,=\,2$, the magnetic spectra behaves as $k^4$.
 This behaviour of infrared modes is also evident from the figure \ref{fig:PBPE}.